ISP-SST/sst_archive/docs/ADMIN_TASKS.md

    * Check `E-mail re-verification disabled` so that e-mail re-verification doesn't kick in at a later point in time.
  * Click `Save`

+### Approve Swedish user request

+When users sign up they can flag themselves as Swedish users.
+This will trigger a validation flow where the admin of the service receives an e-mail saying that a user has been entered into the validation queue and manual intervention is needed.
+The validation needs to be performed by an admin user that has access to the admin interface.

+ * Sign in to the admin interface with an admin user
+ * Go to the `Swedish user validation requests` section
+ * Locate the validation request in the list.
+Requests are sorted by validation result
+ * The row with the validation request should contain sufficient information to either make a decision right then and there, or trigger you to reach out to the user in question with clarifying questions
+ * Once a validation decision has been made, select the validation row in the list
+ * From the `Action` dropdown, select `Approve selected request` or `Reject selected requests` depending on the decision
+ * Click `Go`

+If the validation is approved the user will automatically be added to the Swedish User group.

 ### Manually give access to data cube to an account

  * Sign in to the admin interface with an admin user